-- 1. GZEP participants' knowledge of the impacts of stormwater runoff on water quality will increase. - 2.
-Participants will have engaged in hands-on activities, training, and work experience that helps to build their resume and increase job-readiness in the fields of watershed protection, stormwater management, or related fields. - 3.
-Interested participants will have been placed on a clear pathway to internships and employment opportunities in the fields of watershed protection, stormwater management, or related fields of work.
+- 1. GZEP participants' knowledge will be increased on the impacts of stormwater runoff on water quality. - 2.
+Participants will have engaged in diverse hands-on activities, training, and work experience that help to build their resume and increase job-readiness in the fields of watershed protection, stormwater management, or related fields. - 3.
+Interested participants will have been placed on a clear pathway to internships and employment opportunities in watershed protection, stormwater management, or related fields of work. - 4.
+Participants will gain soft skills that will reduce barriers to sustained employment.